The ultimate guide to caravan motor movers

 How to extend your caravanning lifestyle

-A motor mover is one of many devices and accessories that can help you extend your touring lifestyle as you get older and, perhaps, less able to undertake manual exertions, such as pushing and pulling your caravan into position.
-You my even develop the dexterous thumbs of the PlayStation generation!
+A motor mover is one of many devices and accessories that can help you extend your touring lifestyle as you get older and, perhaps, are less able to undertake manual exertions, such as pushing and pulling your caravan into position.

 What are the options?